Updated on 22 June 2018: 3 years after Brain Surgery

 For more than three months before surgery, I woke up with limp hands and legs that didn’t work until I stayed in bed for a couple of hours (on good days!).
 If I got up straight away, my legs would buckle on standing or not walk.
 It was really funny when I said, “My legs aren’t walking yet”.
 It’s difficult to understand how that works and I did get asked, “How can your legs not walk?”.
 But they didn’t!
 It was similar to my hands as they couldn’t grip objects unless I paid attention to not let go.
 My legs would work at some point in the day but I mostly lost control of my hands.
 I couldn’t hold pens or brushes or open water bottles for a long time.
 Sometimes, I had to hold one hand with the other to make it sign (which was the only writing I’d do) but that wouldn’t work for more than 5-10 min.
 All the table manners I was taught all my life weren’t of much use when I couldn’t hold a knife and fork the right way.
 On most days, I’d wake up saying, “My hands and legs are not working again today”.
 Please tell me I’m not the only person who finds it funny.
 Now, I only experience this when I have severe episodes of migraine.

 I am able to hold a pen and write a page or two on good days.
 But my handwriting changed due to the loss of dexterity.
+I can’t write long strokes or cursive smoothly anymore.
 I still cannot hold a thin paintbrush and draw straight lines or paint on a small area.
 On other days (randomly sometimes), I cannot hold a pen and write a paragraph.
 My hand hurts severely (as if the nerves are pulling back and muscles are cramping) when I try to force it to write before giving up completely.

 “I did type by a ‘p’ this time.
 Why does it show an ‘i’?”